datamol-io/molfeat/README.md

 _**Note:** We highly recommend using a [Conda Python distribution](https://github.com/conda-forge/miniforge) to install Molfeat.
 The package is also pip installable if you need it: `pip install molfeat`._

+### Optional dependencies
+Not all featurizers of the Molfeat core package are supported by default.
+Some featurizers require additional dependencies.
+If you try to use a featurizer that requires additional dependencies, Molfeat will raise an error and will tell you which dependencies are missing and how to install these.

+- To install `dgl`: run `mamba install -c dglteam dgl`
+- To install `dgllife`:  run `mamba install -c dglteam dgllife`
+- To install `pyg`: run `mamba install -c conda-forge pytorch_geometric`
+- To install `graphormer-pretrained`: run `mamba install -c conda-forge graphormer-pretrained`
+- To install `map4`: see https://github.com/reymond-group/map4
+- To install `bio-embeddings`: run `mamba install -c conda-forge 'bio-embeddings >=0.2.2'`

 ### Installing Plugins